PierreGrognet/ChIPseq_Workshop/LibPrep.md

 ## Clean-UP using Ampure XP beads

 14. Warm the Ampure XP beads to room temperature for 30 min.
+Prepare fresh 80% EtOH.
 Transfer the adaptor ligated material to a 1.5mL DNA LoBind Eppendorf microtube.

 15. Mix the beads well by vortexing (> 10s) and precisely add 1 volume (= 96.5µL) of Ampure XP beads to adapter ligated material